Saturday, January 17, 2026

 Dingo Flour

-The Dingo Flour sign is a well-known landmark of a stylised silhouetted dingo in red on the side of an historic and heritage-listed working flour mill in North Fremantle, Perth, Western Australia.
+The Dingo Flour sign is a well-known landmark of a stylised silhouetted dingo in red on the side of a historic and heritage-listed working flour mill in North Fremantle, Perth, Western Australia.
 I have tried to find out a bit about the history of this mill.
 Every page I find contains different information.
-So all I can say is that its a good land mark and an iconic painting in Fremantle.
+So all I can say is that it’s a good landmark and an iconic painting in Fremantle.

-Location of Dingo Flour Mill, you will pass it of you are driving off towards to Cottesloe Beach.
-Take highway 12 Queen Victoria Street over the River.
+Location of Dingo Flour Mill, you will pass it if you are driving off towards Cottesloe Beach.
+Take Highway 12, Queen Victoria Street over the River.
 Then first left and follow the road around.
-You can park up near the apartments between port beach and Leighton Beach.
+You can park up near the apartments between Port Beach and Leighton Beach.
 Location Map for Dingo Flour